We’re re-sharing this reader favorite post from last summer. Add your summer wine picks in the comments!

 - Pair with: party with friends and family

 Are you looking for something light and energetic?
 Piquepoul, loosely translated to lip stinger, is delightfully versatile and Domitia is organically farmed by a husband and wife team.
 This wine is similar in profile to a muscadet but comes from the southern coast of France where fresh shellfish is the way of life.
 Pair this with any summer meal or sip on it to rehydrate from a long, scenic bike ride.
+For all Pinot Gris fans, try this Domitia Piquepoul for that green apple flavored goodness.

 - Region: Picpoul d Pinet, France